etiaro/Neural-pong/README.md

 Simple Pong with neural network learning mechanism, written in js ES6 standard.
-Make possibility to see how fast neural network can learn simple things - just like playing a pong
+Makes possibility to see how fast neural network can learn simple things - just like playing a pong
 ![presentation](presentation.png)
 Avialiable at: neural.ct8.pl